 But if you want a little bit more freedom, perhaps Appcues is not the best option for you.

 When it comes to pricing, Appcues is one of the most expensive user onboarding tours.

-Appcues’s pricing is based on the Monthly Active Users.
-For annual payments, here is how the pricing looks like:
+Appcues’s pricing is based on Monthly Active Users.
+For annual payments, here is how the pricing breaks down:

 - 0 – 2500 MAU – $249/month